-- i.
-The following are the procedures by means of which this constitution may be amended. - a.
+- 1. The following are the procedures by means of which this constitution may be amended. - a.
 To the extent that the provisions of this Constitution may be found to be in conflict with the terms of a collective bargaining agreement negotiated between the Board of Trustees and a bargaining unit, the terms of the collective bargaining agreement shall control.
 Upon signature by both parties of the collective bargaining agreement, the Director of Employment Relations shall announce the required amendments to this Constitution to the Senate membership and its several constituencies.

 - b.
-To the extent that the provisions of this Constitution may be found to be in conflict with the terms of an agreement reached between the Board of Trustees and the Administrative-Professional Association or the University Congress, the terms of the agreement shall control.
+To the extent that the provisions of this Constitution may be found to be in conflict with the terms of at! agreement reached between the Board of Trustees and the Administrative-Professional Association or the University Congress, the terms of the agreement shall control.
 The President of the University shall in such case announce the required amendments to this Constitution to the Senate membership and its several constituencies. - c.
-In addition to the amendment procedures specified in i, a and b of this Article, the University Senate also shall have the right to propose amendments to the Constitution.
+In addition to the amendment procedures specified in a and b of this Article, the University Senate also shall have the right to propose amendments to the Constitution.
 After distribution to the members of the organized faculties and following an open hearing, a proposed amendment shall be submitted to the members of the organized faculties for ratification.
-If an amendment is ratified by a majority of the returned valid ballots in a mail referendum, it shall be submitted to the Board of Trustees for approval.
-An amendment shall be effective following approval by the Board of Trustees. - B. New Business - 1.
-Election of Steering Committee Member (Mr. Light)
+If an amendment is ratified by a majority of the returned valid ballots in a mail referendum it shall be submitted to the Board of Trustees for approval.
+An amendment shall be effective following approval by the Board of Trustees.